Nimitz Operational Intelligence Center: Fleet Imagery Support Team (FIST)

 The Fleet Imagery Support Team provides exploited imagery obtained from national, theater, tactical and commercial means for fleet focused requests.
 FIST is essentially the eyes of the US Navy.
 FIST is composed of highly skilled imagery and GEOINT analysts.
 The GEOINT analysts have a lot of training with ArcGIS.
 Joe Kowalczyk is the Deputy Department Head for FIST, and principal advisor to the Program Manager and Commanding Officer, Nimitz Operational Intelligence Center on geospatial-intelligence (GEOINT) support to the fleet and other Nimitz Operational Intelligence Center priority imagery-related requirements.

 Naval War College (NWC) Detachment (DET)

-Two years after ONI was created William Chandler established the Naval War College that is responsible for educating naval officers on technology, strategy, tactics, logistics, history, geography and international law.
+Two years after ONI was created William Chandler established the Naval War College which is responsible for educating naval officers on technology, strategy, tactics, logistics, history, geography, and international law.
 The Naval War College Detachment provides intelligence support to the college's research, analysis, and war gaming programs.

 Naval Warfare Department (NWD)

 NWD provides detailed analysis of naval warfare threats posed by foreign weapons systems and countries of interest.
 NWD supports operational commanders, mission planners, naval warfare development centers, and the National Intelligence Community with tactical and operational assessments.